 Wisconsin recognizes the importance of TIM in maintaining the operational safety and efficiency of the state’s roadways.
 The Traffic Incident Management Enhancement (TIME) Program is a comprehensive multi-agency, multi-discipline program, led by the Wisconsin Department of Transportation (WisDOT), dedicated to:

 - Enhancing the safe, quick clearance of traffic incidents

 The program, initiated in 1995, is a sustained initiative for assessing needs, developing solutions and strategies, and fostering the transportation-public safety partnerships that are essential for effective TIM.

 Current TIME Program activities and initiatives

-Calendar of events - Provides information on upcoming TIME meetings and training opportunities.
-Dates, times and locations for each event are identified on each of the monthly pages.
+TIM Training Opportunities - Provides information on upcoming TIM trainings throughout the state.
+Dates, times and locations for each event are identified on this page.

 - Governor's Conference on Highway Safety - TIME Program partners with Wisconsin State Patrol’s Bureau of Transportation Safety (BOTS) to host ten TIM tracks at the Annual Governor’s Conference on Highway Safety.

 WisDOT Emergency Traffic Control and Scene Management Guidelines - Guidelines were established to provide incident responders within the state of Wisconsin a uniform approach to emergency traffic control and scene management.

 Legislation - TIME program works to promote laws (Move Over Law, Steer It, Clear It Law, etc.) designed to protect law enforcement officers, emergency responders, tow operators and highway maintenance personnel who are conducting business on Wisconsin’s roadways.